rumor-central-header

 • Accessing Funds Prior to Retirement

-The MO Deferred Comp 457 retirement savings plan permits in-service withdrawals from your account under the following circumstances; you experience a qualifying, unforeseeable emergency that causes extreme financial hardship, or if your account balance is $5,000 or less – you may elect a one-time, in-service distribution, provided you have not made a contribution during the prior two-year period.
-Please visit www.modeferredcomp.org for more information or if you have any questions please call (800) 392-0925.
+If you are still employed with the state, you are not able to access your MO Deferred Comp 457 retirement savings except for emergency withdrawals.
+MO Deferred Comp permits in-service withdrawals from your account under the following circumstances: you experience a qualifying, unforeseeable emergency that causes extreme financial hardship or if your account balance is $5,000 or less, you may elect a one-time, in-service distribution provided you have not made a contribution during the prior two-year period.
+Once you leave state employment, you can withdraw your 457 savings penalty-free.
+Visit www.modeferredcomp.org or call (800) 392-0925 for more information.

 Print Friendly and PDF